 Firstly, picking the right piece of land could save you a lot of money when you build your new house.
 Actually, it could easily make tens of thousands of dollars difference in construction and maintenance costs.
 So before you buy a particular land, make sure that it can be built on without excessive expenses like clearing and blasting rock.
 Also, check what the land’s been used for in the past.
 Maybe it’s loaded with DDT or some other noxious pesticide from a farm that existed there decades earlier.

 Sometimes you may find a very appealing property but much larger than what you are looking for or can afford.
 Yet the seller may not be willing to break up that large parcel.
-In that case, you can share the cost with someone else and split into two smaller lots.
+In that case, you can share the cost with someone else and split it into two smaller lots.
 You may be able to pick up a great building site for a good price.

 2. Visit Many Houses